chef/chef-web-docs/content/install_workstation.md

     select the appropriate package for your macOS version.
 Click on the **Download** button.
 3. Follow the steps to accept the license and install Chef Workstation.
-    You will have the option to change your install location; by default the installer uses the `/opt/chef-workstation/` directory.

 Windows
 -------